-Movement Science I is a foundational course that introduces biomechanical principles that serve as a foundation for physical therapy.
+Movement Science I introduces biomechanical principles that serve as a foundation for physical therapy.
 Normal and abnormal movement biomechanics will be studied especially as they pertain to gait.
 Integrates material from anatomy, exercise science, kinesiology, and the musculoskeletal system.
 Material is delivered via lecture and lab using current technology and live human subjects.
 CAPTE Standards 7A, 7C, 7D19i.
 Three credits.